Chidakasha Dharana Meditation

-- Enter that infinite space which has neither dimension nor colour.
+- Enter that infinite space which has neither dimension nor color.

-- During the practice you may come across some colours, across some forms or even an illumination may appear.
+- During the practice, you may come across some colors, across some forms or even an illumination may appear.

 - Keep your eyes closed and remain aware of the inner space.